jcheng02/uep239-final-project/README.md

 - `calc_density` automates density calculations based on counts of records in multiple datasets (e.g. density of food establishments per square kilometer in each ZCTA based on groceries, prepared food, and farmers markets).
 It takes a base GeoDataFrame and, using function `multimerge`, merges it with a list of GeoDataFrames on the specified column or columns in the list of `on` columns and with the specified `how`.
 The GDFs within the list are expected to have columns with counts, and those columns are given in a list.
 The function then adds together the counts in specified columns and calculates the density.

 ## Miscellaneous
+### Boston Region vs. Boston Area
+*Boston Region* was used to reference the Boston Region MPO. *Boston Area* was used to distinguish the limited extent.

+### Rental Data
+Data was obtained from [Jeff Kaufman's Apartment Price Map](https://www.jefftk.com/apartment_prices/details), which scrapes data from [Padmapper](https://www.padmapper.com/).
+Though the dataset does not cover the entire defined extent (53 of 62 ZCTAs are represented), it was the best source of point data found for the Boston Region.

+Zillow data was also considered as a source, but it was much more limited in extent.
+Only 37 of the 62 ZCTAs in question were available in the Zillow dataset.
+Zillow analysis has been included as an appendix at the end of the study for those who are curious.

+### Colormaps
 Choropleth colormaps were standardized based on the type of data to make them easily distinguishable: averages were mapped with `OrRd`, densities were mapped with `YlGnBu`, and reclassified data were mapped with `plasma`.

 ---